Albrecht Behmel: Surname and family history

-Son of geologist Hermann Behmel and grandson of architect Paul Behmel.
-The uncommon family name is a Germanicized form of the Czech given name Bogomil from where (Bohemia) their family emigrated to Saxony in the early 18th century.
+Behmel is the son of the geologist Hermann Behmel and grandson of the architect Paul Behmel.
+The uncommon family name is a Germanicized form of the Czech given name Bogomil, and it was from Bohemia that their family emigrated to Saxony in the early 18th century.
 On his mother's side he is a descendant of Christoph Martin Wieland, a Swabian poet and writer of the Enlightenment.

 Life

-After working as a bouncer and a puppeteer in Paris, France, in the early 1990s, Behmel moved to Germany to complete his studies in humanities in Heidelberg, where he was a fellow student of Silvana Koch-Mehrin and Gerrit Jasper Schenk and at Humboldt University, Berlin, Germany.
-He has published on ancient history, Greek naval warfare and early German literature like the Nibelungenlied.
-Most notably, however, are a series of self-help e-books for fellow students, making him one of the pioneers of German electronic publishing.
+After working as a bouncer and a puppeteer in Paris, France, in the early 1990s, Behmel moved to Heidelberg, Germany to complete his studies in humanities.
+Here he was a fellow student of Silvana Koch-Mehrin and Gerrit Jasper Schenk as well as at Humboldt University, Berlin, Germany.
+He has published works on ancient history, Greek naval warfare, and early German literature, such as the Nibelungenlied.
+Most notable, however, are a series of self-help e-books for fellow students, making him one of the pioneers of German electronic publishing.
 He used the pseudonym Timothy Patterson for two titles.
 He is noted to suffer from insomnia.
 He was a business consultant between 1995 and 2005.

 His published work includes novels, like Mitte 1, Homo Sapiens Berliner Art; radio plays, computer games, film scripts and stage plays as well as non-fiction.
 He has worked for a number of German and international TV stations, like ARTE and ARD.
 Behmel founded a network for film and media professionals, Filmforum, in 2008.

 In 2013 he founded Samiel Award, an annual literary prize for antagonists of newly published German novels.
 The first Samiel Award went to Austrian writer Jan Kossdorff for a dark humor novel about human trafficking and advertising agencies.
 The award is supported by publisher Marc Hiller of Stuttgart.
 Winning writers receive 666 Euros, the number of the beast.

 The Magic of the Swarms

-A series of paintings developed by Albrecht in 2013 and 2014.
-The Magic of the Swarms is about the fusion of shapes into more complex forms and about the interaction of colours.
+A series of paintings developed by Albrecht in 2013 and 2014, The Magic of the Swarms is about the fusion of shapes into more complex forms and about the interaction of colours.
 But it is also a geometrical game called Abstrahism: Intricate chaotic systems consist of simple overlapping elements.
 The colours help define the shape, but at the same time emphasise the intricacies of the interaction of each silhouette.
 The work is influenced by ecclesiastical lead lights and Buddhist mandalas.

-Real-life silhouettes merge into something almost but not totally abstract - a swarm of forms that is more than the sum of its elements or parts.
+Real-life silhouettes merge into something almost but not totally abstract – a swarm of forms that is more than the sum of its elements or parts.
 It is a way to perceive the world using techniques of geometry and cartography to depict motion and form.
 Expressive colours underline the aspects of contrast and combination.
 Three-dimensional bodies are reduced to two dimensions.